Children Who Play Video Games Need to Get Their Eyes Checked Every Year

 What vision problems do video games cause for kids?

 Playing video games for multiple hours may increase your child’s chances of having eye fatigue or focusing issues.
-What other vision problems do video games cause for kids?
 Your child might experience blurry vision, eye strain, or migraines due to the many hours of playing video games on a TV or handheld device.

 By understanding how video games impact children’s eyes, you can encourage them to take precautions that can protect their eyesight.